ikomachi226/mysql-heatwave-workshop_jp/Lab4.md

 ## Conclusion

-Now that we opened the cloud shell we imported the private key and connected to the compute instance and  installed MySQL Shell and MySQL client.
-Finally we downloaded the dataset that will be used later in the workshop.
+In this Lab we launched the cloud shell; imported the private keys to connect to the compute instance; we installed MySQL Shell and MySQL client; finally we downloaded and unzipped the dataset that will be used later on for benchmark analysis.

 **[<< Go to Lab 3](Lab3.md)** | **[Home](Readme.md)** | **[Go to Lab 5 >>](Lab5.md)**